 This article will discuss the California legal defenses of mistake of law and mistake of fact.

-In order to help you better understand the California legal defenses of mistake of law and mistake of fact, our Los Angeles criminal defense attorneys1 will address the following: (click on a title to proceed directly to that section)
+In order to help you better understand the California legal defenses of mistake of law and mistake of fact, our Los Angeles criminal defense attorneys1 will address the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.